 What is the difference between a donation or gift, and a pledge, and why should I make a pledge?

 A donation is a single one-time gift made in one single year.
 A pledge is a multi-year commitment that can be paid with cash, stocks and securities or other assets.
 In order to meet our goal of $6.5 million, we will need more cash than any of us might be able to give in one year.
-Pledging permits donors to spread their gifts over a period of up to five tax years, ending in 2021.
+Pledging permits donors to spread their gifts over a period of up to four tax years, ending in 2021.
 This offers flexibility for donors and more funds for completing our ambitious initiatives.

 Why are we making gifts to the Stark Mountain Foundation?